Is it within powers?

 There are a number of sources of power within the United Kingdom.
 These are outlined below.

 For practical purposes, this is the largest and most important source of powers.
 The vast machinery of government and public administration relies in large part on the use of statutory powers.
-Statutory powers are conferred by Act of (UK) Parliament or National Assembly Act or Measure, and in some circumstances by subordinate legislation.
-The UK Parliament and the National Assembly also routinely impose statutory duties on public bodies.
+Statutory powers are conferred by Acts of (UK) Parliament or Acts of Senedd Cymru or previous National Assembly for Wales Acts or Measures, and in some circumstances by subordinate legislation.
+The UK Parliament and Senedd Cymru also routinely impose statutory duties on public bodies.
 The difference between the two, put simply, is that a power enables someone to do something, whereas a duty requires them to do something.

 In Wales, the backdrop of devolution means that the route by which power is derived may be different compared to England:

 - Many statutory powers are still conferred directly on Welsh public bodies by Act of the UK Parliament.
 This is the case for the areas of law which have not been devolved to Wales.
-However, even in areas which are now devolved, there remain powers which derive from pre-existing Acts of Parliament or from post-devolution Acts of Parliament passed with the National Assembly’s consent.
-(See here for information about how Parliament may still legislate on devolved matters, and the use of legislative consent motions.)
+However, even in areas which are now devolved, there remain powers which derive from pre-existing Acts of Parliament or from post-devolution Acts of Parliament passed with the (then) National Assembly’s consent.
+(See UK Parliament and Government in Wales for information about how Parliament may still legislate on devolved matters, and the use of legislative consent motions.)

-- A growing number of statutory powers flow from Assembly Acts and Assembly Measures, both of which have the same legal status as Acts of Parliament (provided they are within legislative competence of course).
+- A growing number of statutory powers flow from Acts of Senedd Cymru and previous Assembly Acts and Measures, all of which have the same legal status as Acts of Parliament (provided they are within legislative competence of course).

-- Other powers flow from subordinate legislation made under either an Act of Parliament or under an Assembly Act or Assembly Measure.
+- Other powers flow from subordinate legislation made under either an Act of Parliament or under Acts of Senedd Cymru, Assembly Acts or Assembly Measures.
 Some of these powers were formerly exercised by the Secretary of State, but have since been transferred to the Welsh Ministers as part of the devolution process.
-(See here for more information on how executive powers have been transferred to Wales using transfer of functions orders.)
+(See 'Executive' devolution (1998-2007) for more information on how executive powers have been transferred to Wales using transfer of functions orders.)

 Power of the Crown

 In relation to legal matters, 'Crown' is a reference to the ruling Monarch in that person's capacity as the sovereign, which holds supreme authority.
 Under common law, the Crown has power to do all the things that a natural person can do.
 For example, the power to enter into contracts, to employ persons and to buy and sell property.
 These powers are generally exercised by Ministers on behalf of the Crown.
 However, Ministers are subject to restrictions in the way they exercise those powers.
 They are also required to exercise the powers in accordance with the rules of administrative law, and if they fail to observe those rules their actions may be susceptible to judicial review by the courts.
-For more information about the rules of administrative law, see here.
+Visit the rules of administrative law page for more information.

 There is also a source of power known as the Royal Prerogative.
 The Royal Prerogative is a set of powers which are held by the Crown (i.e. the Monarch) and by nobody else.
 These powers have been greatly reduced over the years, as a result of being restricted by statute or by judicial decisions.
-The sources of Royal Prerogative power which remain are relatively restricted, and include matters such as the power to declare war, the power to summon and dissolve Parliament and the power to give Royal Assent to Acts of Parliament and Assembly Acts.
+The sources of Royal Prerogative power which remain are relatively restricted, and include matters such as the power to declare war, the power to summon and dissolve Parliament and the power to give Royal Assent to Acts of Parliament and Acts of Senedd Cymru.

 Many public bodies are corporate entities.
-Most public bodies are statutory corporations, that is corporations established by an Act of Parliament or the National Assembly.
+Most public bodies are statutory corporations, that is corporations established by an Act of Parliament or Senedd Cymru.
 A statutory corporation only has the powers expressly conferred upon it by the Act, including anything reasonably incidental to those powers.

 Some public bodies are incorporated by Royal Charter (an example of an exercise of the Royal Prerogative).
 The extent of the powers of a body established by Royal Charter are set out in the charter itself.
 The National Library of Wales is an example of a body established by Royal Charter.